junyong1111/junyong1111/README.md

 - 💬 Ask me about ...
  Email : jypoer@naver.com

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning ...
+ Kookmin University

 <!--
 **junyong1111/junyong1111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.